DECEMBER 4th; LORD'S DAY (Sunday); 2016.

-ON THIS FOURTH LORD'S DAY of September here at our Online Chapel, Dr. Spence continues a Series of Sermons from Luke 17.22.
+ON THIS FIRST LORD'S DAY in December here at our Online Chapel, Dr. Spence continues a Series of Sermons from Luke 17.22.
 "And He said unto the disciples, The days will come, when ye shall desire to see one of the days of the Son of man, and ye shall not see it."
-In this Forty First Sermon, Dr. Spence considers the three times JESUS appears in the Text.
+In this Fifty First Sermon, Dr. Spence considers how to live under the cloud of GOD'S denial.
+"Ye shall not see it."
 We hope this Sermon will be a great Blessing.
 Thank you for attending.
 Please come back next week.

 Chaplain Paul Spence, DD